ian-wigley/JT-Reader/README.md

 # JT-Reader
 Jupiter Tessellation Reader

-This repositry will contain versions of the reader written in C++ and C#.
+This repositry contains partial implementations of the reader written in C++ and C#.